duc4nh/fantasy-football/README.md

 * The exercise mentions `Match` but asks for `Creating and managing games between teams`, so I let the (application) user manage games through matches

+* A match can be a draw, when there are only 2 games played and each team wins 1 game, in this case the match has no winner

 ## Testing

 To test, run `rspec` (96.6% covered)